Home Resources Blog Anywaves RF Products on the Hera Mission for Planetary Defence

-Anywaves Antennas on the Hera Mission for Planetary Defence
+Anywaves RF Products on the Hera Mission for Planetary Defence

 The Hera mission, developed by the European Space Agency (ESA), represents a groundbreaking effort in planetary defense and asteroid science.
-Scheduled for launch in October 2024, Hera is part of the larger Asteroid Impact & Deflection Assessment (AIDA) collaboration with NASA.
-The mission aims to evaluate the kinetic impactor technique’s effectiveness, demonstrated by NASA’s Double Asteroid Redirection Test (DART) mission, in altering the trajectory of potentially hazardous asteroids.
+Hera launched on 7 October 2024 from Cape Canaveral, and is now well into its two-year cruise toward the Didymos binary asteroid system.
+The mission is part of the larger Asteroid Impact & Deflection Assessment (AIDA) collaboration with NASA, evaluating the kinetic impactor technique’s effectiveness, demonstrated by NASA’s Double Asteroid Redirection Test (DART) mission, in altering the trajectory of potentially hazardous asteroids.

 Hera’s primary focus is on the binary asteroid system Didymos, specifically its moonlet Dimorphos, which was impacted by DART in September 2022.
 This mission is not only pivotal for validating asteroid deflection methods but also for advancing our understanding of asteroid characteristics and behavior.